 If you reward your dog when he looks at a person before he starts barking, you teach him that people=treats for him!

 This is a great game to play to work on your dog barking out in your yard.
-Start with your dog on leash in your yard so he can run towards the trigger.
+Start with your dog on leash in your yard.

 - As soon as your dog notices a person, say “yes!” or use your clicker and give your dog a treat.